Home

 The first cordless mouse was shipped in September 1984 with the Metaphor computer of David Liddle and Donald Massaro, former Xerox PARC engineers.
 The computer also had a cordless keyboard and function keypad for various uses.

 The mouse was built for Metaphor by Logitech and used infrared (IR) signals to transmit mouse data to the computer.
-The problem with such devices that used IR technology was that, in order to work, they needed a clear line of sight between the mouse and the computer’s receiver.
+The problem with such devices that used IR technology was that to work, they needed a clear line of sight between the mouse and the computer’s receiver.
 This became a problem on a cluttered desk.
 Cordless mice did not get traction until this problem was solved.
 This was accomplished by replacing IR with radio frequency (RF) communications.

 The First Commercial Mouse